KittiKovacs/winenation/README.md

     heroku git:remote -a winenation
     git push heroku master

-In Heroku again, on the deploy tab, I linked my repository to the Heroku app.
-Choose connect to Github, search for repository name, click connect then enable automatic deploys.
+In Heroku again, on the deploy tab, I linked my repository to the Heroku app by choosing connect to Github, search for repository name, click connect then enable automatic deploys.

 Then I generated a secret key (from an online django secret key generator)  and added it to config vars in Heroku.
-I then replaced the secret key in settings.py with SECRET_KEY = os.environ.get('SECRET_KEY', '')
+I then replaced the secret key in settings.py with

+    SECRET_KEY = os.environ.get('SECRET_KEY', '')
 And:

     DEBUG = 'DEVELOPMENT' in os.environ

 Commited changes and pushed to Github.